(Picture above: Rotterdam, seen from a watertaxi)

 Haarlem has a windmill in the center, a city beach, and many lovely cafes with outdoor seating, and hidden picturesque courtyards.
 Jopenkerk brews craft beers and serves them in a former church. ‘t Uiltje is another Haarlem-based very good craft beer brewer.

 It also features the country’s oldest museum: Teylers Museum.
 And the Frans Hals Museum, Dolhuys museum of psychiatry (very interesting), and Corrie Ten Boomhuis: they hid jews during World War 2 and now give tours in the house.
-A train ride to Haarlem is only 20 minutes.
+A train ride Amsterdam-Haarlem is only 20 minutes.

 - streets for shops and cafes: Warmoesstraat, Gierstraat, Schagchelstraat, Zijlstraat, Kleine Houtstraat, Korte Houtstraat

 - lunch place: By Lima, or SLA